gravitational/teleport/examples/aws/terraform/README.md

 ## Public Teleport AMI IDs

 For your convenience, this is a list of public Teleport AMI IDs which are published by Gravitational.
+This list is updated when new AMI versions are released.

 ### OSS